How puppies grow and how their brain develops

-During the first months of their life, your puppy undergoes amazing growth.
-Transforming from a tiny, fragile, furry ball with underdeveloped senses and nervous system into an energetic, focused and smart pup.
-Actually, “amazing growth” is probably an understatement.
+During the first months of their life, your puppy undergoes incredible growth and development.
+Transforming from a tiny, fragile, furry ball with underdeveloped senses, into an energetic, focused and inquisitive pup in just a few months is truly amazing.

-Did you know that a puppy normally gains 5-10% of its body weight every day for the first two weeks?
-That they’re born blind, with their eyes shut and external ear canals closed?
-That their hearing isn’t fully developed until they are eight weeks old but that once adult, they can hear frequencies up to two and a half times higher than human ears?
+Did you know that a puppy normally gains 5-10% of its body weight every day for the first two weeks of life?
+As well as experiencing rapid physical growth, puppies undergo very fast sensory development in comparison to humans.
+They are born blind, with their eyes shut, only beginning to take in the world visually from 2 weeks of age.
+A few short weeks later, they are bouncing around your home exploring everything.
+Additionally, they are born with their external ear canals closed but once they are an adult, they can hear frequencies up to two and a half times higher than human ears!

-It’s simply mind blowing, not to say “brain” blowing because during this time, your puppy’s brain is also developing at an incredible pace and by the time they’re six-weeks-old, their brain will already be 70 % of the size of an adult dog’s brain.
+Your puppy’s brain will develop at an incredible pace - by the time they’re 6 weeks of age, their brain will already be 70 % of the size of an adult dog’s brain.

 Let’s take a closer look at this crucial period for puppies.

 During a puppy’s growth and development, their muscles begin to build, and their bone structure changes, forming a locomotor system that enables your puppy to move about.
 At the same time, they begin exploring their environment, the nervous system is also simultaneously maturing, improving, and refining the messages between the brain and the body.
 You will notice your puppy becoming more agile, and less clumsy through this phase!